ProfileCreator/Configuration-Profile-Reference/markdown/Screensaver.md

 Screensaver payloads are designated by specifying `com.apple.screensaver` as the `PayloadType`.

-The device level screensaver payload can be used to enable or disable the screen lock password function and one of the ways of disabling the option.
+The device level screensaver payload can be used to customize the screensaver and enable or disable the screen lock password function.

 The Screensaver payload defines the following keys: